He is a natural born hunter!

 And while…

-It is tempting to believe this theory, there does seem to be more evidence pointing towards the Middle East simply because Archaeological excavations in Egypt found many hunting hounds that were mummified after death – very much like the Greyhounds and Saluki hounds of today and due to the fact that these dogs are much more common in the Middle East today than they are in China.
+It is tempting to believe this theory; there does seem to be more evidence pointing towards the Middle East simply because Archaeological excavations in Egypt found many hunting hounds that were mummified after death – very much like the Greyhounds and Saluki hounds of today and because these dogs are much more common in the Middle East today than they are in China.

 That said…